jakejack13/TurtleTicTacToe/README.md

 Keep playing until win condition is satisfied
 End game

-Need to create an algorithm that will record where the tile is placed and which player Then calculates winning positions and declares winner
+Need to create an algorithm that will record where the tile is placed and which player has placed it Then calculates winning positions and declares winner

 -Jacob Kerr, 2017